bbkane/www.bbkane.com/content/blog/2025-Bible-Reading-Schedule/index.md

 date = 2025-02-07
 +++

 Converted from [the PDF](./2025-Bible-Reading-Plan.pdf) sent my [my church](https://www.getgreaterlife.org/).
-I have copy-pasted from the PDF into the AI with the prompt "Please turn this into a markdown table.", then manually combined the Holiday reading into Optional column.
+I have copy-pasted from the PDF into the AI with the prompt:

+>  Please turn the following into a markdown table, but combine the last two columns ("Optional for Study & Reference" and "Optional for Holidays & Special Observances") into one column called "Optional for Study & Reference".

 # February